 After working in different areas of the BBC, I finally found my niche in food by winning Cosmopolitan Cook of the Year Competition.
 The first prize was a year at Leith’s School of Food and Wine, sponsored by The Butter Council.
 In fact I won a whole new career via this prize and my first job was as the chef of Justin de Blank’s country house hotel in Norfolk.
 From then on I ran various kitchens and set up my own outside catering business, specialising in large events.

-Now after 27 years of marriage and combining bringing up our two boys with running a catering business I am finally leaving home to study.
-After a life as a food writer and caterer I am going to use this time away from home to explore the way we eat now and the lost cooking skills of at least one generation.
-More specifically I am going to examine the benefits of cooking from scratch and how to understand the lack of knowledge and concern the youth of Britain have towards the food they eat.
-I am interested in hearing how people manage to cook, eat and share food with their families, whilst juggling different timetables, jobs and social commitments.
-The skills I have learned being a caterer is to be highly organised, how to manage people and organise my time.
-The problem being that I have always worked towards paid projects and this will require a different discipline.
-I am very much looking forward being shown how to develop research skills and digging out relevant bits of information.
-It will also be lovely not having to worry about shopping, cleaning and immersing myself in learning for a while.
-On the other hand it will be strange waking up alone and I will really miss walking the dog every morning.
-I would be interested in hearing from anyone who has any ideas or thoughts on the way we eat in the UK today, particularly the education of the young about food and where it comes from.
+Now after 27 years of marriage and combining bringing up our two boys with running a catering business I left home to study.
+After a life as a food writer and caterer I was able to explore the way we eat now and the lost cooking skills of at least one generation.
+More specifically I examined the benefits of cooking from scratch and the lack of knowledge the youth of Britain have towards the food they eat.
+I am always interested in hearing how people manage to cook, eat and share food with their families, whilst juggling different timetables, jobs and social commitments.
+As a caterer I learned to be highly organised, how to manage people and organise my time.